 Managing Depression Among Residents

-This is a measure of the percent of long-term patients who are exhibiting depressive symptoms.
-Many in the industry believe this is a reliable measure of resident quality of care.
+This metric is a measure of the percentage of long-term care patients who are exhibiting depressive symptoms.
+Many believe that this is a reliable measure of quality of life.

 Appropriate Vaccine Usage

-This indicates the percent of residents who received the pneumonia and flu vaccines.
-Higher vaccination rates should be the norm at this point.
+This indicates the percentage of residents that received the pneumonia and flu vaccines.
+Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-In College Park Healthcare Center, 16.65% Percentage of Patients
+In College Park Healthcare Center, 21.6% of Patients

 Ability to Keep Residents Mobile

-In College Park Healthcare Center, 20.73% Percentage of Residents
+In College Park Healthcare Center, 27% of Residents

 Short-term Care: Rehospitalizations

-In College Park Healthcare Center, 20.73 Percentage of Residents Rehospitalized
+In College Park Healthcare Center, 27% of Residents Rehospitalized

 Short-term Care: ER Visits

-In College Park Healthcare Center, 11.5 Percentage of Patients
+In College Park Healthcare Center, 3.24% of Patients

 Scores for Atlanta, GA